Resource-Efficient Reference-Free Evaluation of Audio Captions: Results

 \subsection{Identifying clusters in correctness measures}

 Pearson correlations among correctness measures are shown in Figure \ref{fig :pearson_corr_bw_correctnesses} for the evaluation split of the AudioCaps dataset.
 We observe that the traditional correctness measures CIDER and SPICE correlate with each other, while the model-based correctness measures FENSE, CLAPScore$_{tt}$ and GPT-4 correlate with each other.
 The same trend is observed for the Clotho dataset.
-It is worth noting that the FENSE and CLAP models being much smaller than GPT-4 provide correctness judgements which correlate reasonably with GPT-4's judgements.
-Both the FENSE and the CLAP models have about hundreds of millions of parameters, while GPT-4 is rumored to have about 1.8 trillion parameters, making the smaller models about 1000 times smaller.